 After you select ‘Assign and Send’, choose the pertinent Company, Assignee, Due Date, and, optionally, add a message to provide additional details outside of the request.
 (Note: Messages only appear in email notifications when an RFI is assigned, submitted, or rejected).

 Managers can assign the RFI to a Manager or Contributor in another company to move the RFI from ‘Draft’ to ‘Open’ - Contributors can assign the RFI to a Manager within their company.

-The RFI will remain in the ‘Draft’ state until the Manager reassigns it to another Manager or Contributor in another company - this will If you’d like to have another party, outside of your company address the RFI, create a related RFI.
+The RFI will remain in the ‘Draft’ state until the Manager reassigns it to another Manager or Contributor in another company.
+If you’d like to have another party outside of your company address the RFI, create a related RFI.